 Lance’s all-around production was staggering in 2019, but even more impressive was his ability to limit mistakes.
 The NDSU quarterback pulled off the remarkable feat of throwing zero interceptions in a given season.
 His breakout 2019 season not only put him on the map for NFL teams but rendered him a first-round selection in most early mock drafts.

 Trey Lance’s one-game showcase in 2020

 After watching what Lance accomplished in his first full year, many were eager to see what he’d do in the 2020 season.
-Unfortunately, extenuating circumstances complicated the 2020 season.
+Unfortunately, extenuating circumstances complicated the 2020 season for the NDSU quarterback.

 While many FBS teams wound up playing truncated schedules, North Dakota State only scheduled one game: against the Central Arkansas Bears.
 The game would serve as a showcase for Bison draft prospects, a group headlined by Lance.

 Against Central Arkansas, Lance proved himself to be human as a passer, tossing his first career interception.
 He also only completed 50% of his throws, and the Bears flustered him at times, earning three sacks.
 But the NDSU quarterback again displayed his ability to elevate an offense amidst adversity.